rern/tips_bash/systemd.md

 service file
 ---
-_comments must not be in the same line_
+_! comments not allowed in the same line !_

 **[Unit] - depends and orders**
 `<unit>.service`